nectar-cookbooks/mytardis/README.md

 ========
 *This cookbook is derived from Steve Androlakis's mytardis/mytardis-chef cookbook which is in turn based on Tim Dettrick's original work for UQ.*

-This version has been refactored to be Berkshelf-ready, and to remove some dubious fiddling with 'iptables'.
+This version has been refactored to be Berkshelf-ready, and modified to:
+* remove some dubious fiddling with 'iptables'.

+(Future versions will include stuff to implement database backups and guard against damage caused by buggy South migrations.)

-This Cookbook installs the current master of MyTardis - [http://github.com/mytardis/mytardis][1]
+By default, this Cookbook installs the current master of MyTardis - [http://github.com/mytardis/mytardis][1] - in "/opt/mytardis".
+It also installs and configures an 'nginx' front-end webserver and a 'postgresql' database backend.

 Health Warning
 ==============